-Market risk relates to the change in value of Rabobank Group's trading portfolio as a consequence of changes in market prices, such as interest rates, foreign exchange rates, credit spreads, commodity prices and equity share prices.
-The RMC-RG is responsible for developing and supervising market risk policies and monitors Rabobank Group's worldwide market risk profile.
-On a daily basis, the Market Risk department measures and reports the market risk positions.
-Market risk is calculated based on internally developed risk models and systems, which are approved and accepted by the Dutch Central Bank.
-Rabobank Group's risk models are based on the "Value at Risk" concept.
-Value at Risk describes the maximum possible loss that Rabobank Group can suffer within a defined holding period, based on historical market price changes and a given certain confidence interval.
-Value at Risk within Rabobank Group is based on actual historical market circumstances.
-To measure the potential impact of strong adverse market price movements, stress tests are applied.
+Market Risk arises from the risk of losses on trading book positions affected by movements in interest rates, equities, credit spreads, currencies and commodities.
+The RMC Group is responsible for developing and supervising market risk policies and monitors Rabobank's worldwide market risk profile.
+On a daily basis, the Risk Management Financial Markets Department measures and reports the market risk positions.
+Market risk is calculated based on internally developed risk models and systems, which are approved and accepted by the DNB.
+The internal "Value at Risk" model forms a key part of Rabobank's market risk framework.
+Value at Risk describes the maximum possible loss that Rabobank can suffer within a defined holding period, based on historical market price changes and a given certain confidence interval.
+Value at Risk within Rabobank is based on actual historical market circumstances.
+To measure the potential impact of strong adverse market price movements not captured by Value at Risk, stress tests are applied.
 These "event risk scenarios" measure the effect of sharp and sudden changes in market prices.
-Value at Risk and event risk are tied to limits that are set by the Executive Board on an annual basis.
+Historical and hypothetical scenarios are complemented with specific sensitivity scenarios in order to measure effects of adverse market prices movements on trading book positions.
+In addition, interest rate delta is monitored and indicates how the value of trading positions change if the relevant yield curve shows a parallel increase of one basis point.
+Interest rate delta, Value at Risk and event risk are tied to limits that are set by the Managing Board on an annual basis.

-For the year ended 31 December 2014, the Value at Risk, based on a one-day holding period and 97.5 per cent. confidence level, fluctuated between $\[\in \] 2.4$ million (2013: $\[\in \] 3.5$ million) and $\[\in \] 22.5$ million (2013: $\[\in \] 8.9$ million), with an average of $\[\in \] 3.8$ million (2013: $\[\in \] 6.4$ million).
-The decrease of the average Value at Risk compared to 2013 follows from changes in positions and activities.
-The Value at Risk of $\[\in \] 2.5$ million was caused by a number of larger benchmark transactions and the issuance of tier 2 bonds in a short period of low liquidity and adverse market circumstances.
-The subsequent market position was brought to normal levels within days.
+For the period 1 January to 29 June 2018, the Value at Risk, based on a one-day holding period and 97.5 per cent. confidence level, fluctuating between EUR 2.0 million (2017: EUR 3.0 million) and EUR 3.5 million (2017: EUR 4.9 million), with an average of €2.7 million (2017: €3.8 million).
+Throughout 2018, the position was well within the internal Value at Risk limit.
+Changes in Value at Risk have been driven by client related deals and volatility in the financial markets.
+On 29 June 2018, the worst case, potential, loss of the event risk scenarios was EUR 142.9 million (2017: EUR 111.0 million), well within the internal Event Risk limit.
+It fluctuated between EUR 103.1 million (2017: EUR 86.0 million) and EUR 155.5 million (2017: EUR 116.5 million), with an average of EUR 125.0 million (2017: EUR 101.2 million).
+A limitation of using historical simulations is that it does not necessarily take into account all possible future market movements.

-Value at Risk models have certain limitations; they are more reliable during normal market conditions, and historical data may fail to predict the future.
 Therefore, Value at Risk results cannot guarantee that actual risk will follow the statistical estimate.
 The performance of the Value at Risk models is regularly reviewed by means of back testing.
 These back testing results are reported both internally, as well as to the regulator.
 In addition to Value at Risk, other risk indicators are also used for market risk management.
 Some of them are generated by using statistical models.
-All these indicators assist the Market Risk department, as well as the RMC-RG, in evaluating Rabobank Group's market positions.
+All these indicators assist the Risk Management Financial Markets Department, as well as the RMC Group, in evaluating Rabobank's trading book positions.

-Value at Risk in millions of euros

-Source: Rabobank Group Annual Report 2014